rgreenblatt/neural-render/notes.md

  - Is staggering/interlacing actually improving efficiency?
  - How should the model be scaled up (ch multiplier, depth multiplier, seq size multiplier)?
+ - I think lr schedule isn't ideal.
+We aren't converging right now.
+I think this is because the decay phase needs to be at a higher learning rate.***
 Carried over from before:
  - better strategies for attention
  - "intersection" modules/activation